Betterbird 115.6.1 -- the email client Thunderbird could have been

 Despite tracking closely to its parent, Betterbird claims to be 'Thunderbird on steroids', promising exclusive new features and bug fixes alongside those bug fixes submitted upstream to benefit Thunderbird at a future date.

 What makes Betterbird stand out is the fact its lead developer is none other than Jörg Knobloch, the man who almost single-handedly kept Thunderbird going during its darkest hours.
-After becoming its first employee, he found himself cast out after voicing concerns over the project’s switch to a for-profit corporation ownership model.
+After becoming its first employee, he found himself cast out for raising concerns over a "lack of commitment to quality, a completely missing QA team and defective bug triage" shortly before the project switched to a for-profit corporation ownership model.

 What might have been a major loss to Thunderbird users has turned out to be a blessing in disguise.
 Betterbird is so closely related to Thunderbird it’s possible to run both side-by-side using the same profile.
 This allows users to easily compare the two and decide which one is best for their needs.